5 Easy-To-Use SEO Tools (SEO Meta in 1 Click) & More!

-As someone who works with websites everyday in order to gain more traffic and sales, one thing I need is tools.
+As someone who works with websites every day in order to gain more traffic and sales, one thing I need is tools.
 Without the required tools, there is only so much an SEO can do to optimise a website effectively.
 Now, there are various tools for various activities, of course.
-Some tools are used solely for monitoring a websites performance, others are used for on-site SEO, off-site SEO and more.
+Some tools are used solely for monitoring the performance of a website, others are used for on-site SEO, off-site SEO and more.

 Whether you are just starting out in SEO or you are quite experienced, there are tools out there that can be used by beginners, intermediate individuals and experts.

 In this blog post, I will go through 5 tools that every SEO should be using.
 Of course, I use plenty more tools then what you will see in this post, but these are my personal favourites that I use every day.
 Without using these tools, you are preventing your website from growing and expanding into what it could be.

 In order to monitor and analyse a website’s performance, you need Google Analytics.
 In my opinion, this is one of the most, if not the most important tool for a website.
 And it’s free!

 Google Analytics reports on numerous factors of a website that an SEO needs to consider.
 Some of these factors are your websites best-performing landing pages, traffic signals, website page speed, website tracking, website conversions and much more.

 One of the first things to do for a new website, or a website that currently isn’t tracked, is to add Google Analytics.
 For WordPress websites, this is simple through the Monster Insights Google Analytics plugin.

 Simple install and activate this plugin.
 Then verify it with your Google Analytics account.
 Head over to the installation page for more information.
 This is one of many plugins that can assist you in installing the Google Analytics tracking code.

 Google Search Console